pietro-fantini/macro-mcp/README.md

 - ✅ **Secure**: No tokens exposed to the user

 ### Troubleshooting OAuth

+**Issue**: Redirected to `localhost:3000` even in production
+- **Cause**: Your production callback URL is not whitelisted in Supabase
+- **Solution**:
+  1. Go to Supabase Dashboard → Authentication → URL Configuration → Redirect URLs
+  2. Add your production URL: `https://your-deployed-url.com/oauth/callback`
+  3. Make sure BOTH localhost AND production URLs are in the list
+  4. Click Save
+  5. Redeploy your app to pick up any env var changes
+  6. Check server logs for `[CONFIG] BASE_URL:` to verify it's correct

 **Issue**: `"Unsupported provider: provider is not enabled"` (Error code 400)
 - **Solution**: You need to enable the OAuth provider in Supabase Dashboard